-- See "What is the most important information I should know about KEVZARA?" - Serious allergic reactions.
+- See "What is the most important information I should know about KEVZARA?"

+- Serious allergic reactions.
 Serious allergic reactions can happen with KEVZARA.
-Get medical attention right away if you have any of the following signs of a serious allergic reaction: - o shortness of breath or trouble breathing - feeling dizzy or faint - swelling of the lips, tongue, or face - moderate or severe stomach (abdominal) pain or vomiting o chest pain
+Get medical attention right away if you have any of the following signs of a serious allergic reaction:

+- shortness of breath or trouble breathing

+- o swelling of the lips, tongue, or face

+- o chest pain